BemiHQ/bemi/docs/docs/home.md

 ![bemi-architechture](/img/architecture.png)

 The cloud solution includes worker ingesters, queues for fault tolerance, and an automatically scalable cloud-hosted PostgreSQL.
-Bemi currently doesn't support a self hosted option, but [contact us](mailto:hi@bemi.io) if this is required.